About Our Team: Danielle

 Created by Savannah Welna, Cert.
 ACN, Cert.
 ACF, supported by veterinarians and nutrition professionals

 Due to lack of support of nutritional guidelines being considered in previous nutrition programs, I enrolled to reinforce my knowledge already gained.
-This is a science based approach using appropriate nutrient guidelines of raw and homemade diets for companion animal feeding.
+This is a science based approach using appropriate nutrient guidelines of raw and homemade diets for companion animal

 University of Guelph Ridgetown Campus